 The how-to of bottlefeeding

-When your baby shows you he’s hungry, make up the bottle safely.
-Sit comfortably with your back supported, and hold him in your arms.
-He may feed a bit, fall asleep and wake up for more.
-Keep the teat full of milk so he doesn’t take in lots of air.
-When he’s finished you can gently burp him – hold him upright and rub or pat him back to bring up any wind.
+When your baby shows you they're hungry, make up the bottle safely.
+Sit comfortably with your back supported, and hold them in your arms.
+Your baby may feed a bit, fall asleep and wake up for more.
+Keep the teat full of milk so they don’t take in lots of air.
+When your baby is finished you can gently burp them – hold baby upright and rub or pat their back to bring up any wind.